14 Days in 2014

 "As a graduate of the class, I would encourage anyone who is interested in the program, or any of the BTN events, to get involved, you'll have fun, learn much about our local plant communities, make new friends, and you'll be making a difference." - Kevin Doherty

-Where: All lectures will be at REI Tustin Thursdays from 6PM-830PM, Field Labs will be in the Cleveland National Forest and other locations TBA within Orange County Saturdays from 9AM-2PM.(be sure to bring a lunch each Saturday!)
+Where: All lectures will be at the Santiago Park Nature Center in Santa Ana.
+Field Labs will be in the Cleveland National Forest and other locations TBA within Orange County.

 Who’s invited: Anyone interested in hiking Orange County trails to identify invasive plants, remove them when possible, and report them when assistance is needed.
 Staff and Volunteers from all wildland agencies, organizations and non-profits are also welcome to participate, and then share the knowledge and skills gained to restore their own lands.
 Age requirement: 16 years and older.
 Individuals younger than 18 years of age must be accompanied by a parent.

-Tuition: $125.00* for volunteers and $350.00 for agency/organization staff (includes a tool sanitization kit and both textbooks: Invasive Plants of California's Wildlands by Bossard, Randall and Hoshovsky and The Botany Coloring Book by Young and Giuffre).Graduates are required to complete one year of volunteerism with BTN, a minimum 2 hours each month!
+Tuition: $125.00* for volunteers and $350.00 for agency/organization staff (includes a tool sanitization kit and textbooks: Invasive Plants of California's Wildlands by Bossard, Randall and Hoshovsky).

 Why: Ecological restoration is a means of sustaining the diversity of life on Earth and reestablishing healthy ecosystems.
 This program is for those interested in the restoration and conservation of Orange County wildlands.
 Successful habitat restoration ensures that native species are protected while non-native species are removed efficiently, and with minimal human impact to the site.
 This program will acquaint participants with non-chemical, low impact weed removal methods.